The Order (comics)

-The Order is the name of two fictional superhero teams appearing in American comic books published by Marvel Comics.
+The Order is the name of two superhero teams appearing in American comic books published by Marvel Comics.
 The first team was a brief offshoot of the team Defenders, and the second is part of an initiative to place a superhero team in each state of the United States.

 Publication history

 Defenders offshoot

-The original incarnation of The Order starred in the six-issue limited series The Order (April-Sept.
-2002) intending to conquer the world in order to protect it.
+The original incarnation of The Order starred in the six-issue limited series The Order (April–Sept.
+2002) intending to conquer the world to protect it.
 The team consisted of the original Defenders: Doctor Strange, The Incredible Hulk, Namor the Sub-Mariner and Silver Surfer.